makersacademy/tic_tac_toe_tech_test/README.md

 * __Win conditions__ - I was stuck trying to evaluate the anti-diagonal.
 My solution: clone the board, mutate it so that anti-diagonal becomes a leading-diagonal, then call my existing diagonal check method.
 With more time, I'd definitely search for a less expensive solution.

 * __Unit boundaries__ - Some units do too much.
 For instance, ‘Board’ properly updates a 2d array, which tracks player’s moves.
-But currently it also prints this array to stdout, a presentation concerns belonging elsewhere.
+But currently it also prints this array to stdout, a presentation concern belonging elsewhere.
 ‘Game’ is another imperfectly defined unit.
 It passes the player objects tokens, for example, though really token generation should be internal to those objects.